-South Australian Medical Education and Training
+South Australian Medical Education and Training (SA MET)

 The South Australian Medical Education and Training (SA MET) Health Advisory Council is an unincorporated council established by, and reporting to, the Minister for Health and Wellbeing in South Australia.
 Its role is to improve the quality of education, training and welfare for junior doctors within South Australia and make recommendations for the accreditation of prevocational training positions in health services.
-This Advisory Council is supported by the SA Medical Education and Training Unit which provides a broad range of functions that include:
+This Advisory Council is supported by the SA Medical Education and Training Unit which delivers a broad range of functions that include:

-- Providing leadership in postgraduate medical education and training in South Australia
+- Providing leadership in postgraduate medical education and training in South Australia.

-- Working with vocational training colleges to achieve high quality vocational training
+- Working with vocational training colleges to achieve high quality vocational training.

-- Promoting and actively encouraging innovation in postgraduate medical training
+- Promoting and actively encouraging innovation in postgraduate medical training.

-- Developing linkages and agreements with accreditation agencies and education providers
+- Developing linkages and agreements with accreditation agencies and education providers.

-- Establishing, maintaining and promoting partnerships with relevant national and jurisdictional organisations
+- Establishing, maintaining and promoting partnerships with relevant national and jurisdictional organisations.

-- Contributing to a national core competency set for pre-vocational training and undertakes research in relation to education and training pathways, assessment and the needs of international graduates
+- Contributing to a national core competency set for pre-vocational training and undertakes research in relation to education and training pathways, assessment and the needs of international graduates.

 - Receiving feedback from trainee medical officers about relevant safety and quality matters and advocates to health services about postgraduate training, health and welfare issues.